Nonexistence of motility induced phase separation transition in one dimension

-The above argument is based on the coarse-grained picture where the main assumption is that hop rate $u(m,n)$ depends on the total number of particles present in the departure and the arrival urns.
-The actual form of $u(.)$ is unimportant in obtaining the result $\rho^*=1,$ but we would like to check from the Monte Carlo simulations of the model if functional form given by Eq. (\ref{eq:JM}) is indeed valid.
-In fact, for $\gamma<1,$ we expect from Eq. (\ref{eq:JM}) that $u(m)^{-1}$ to be a linear function of $m^{-1}$ with $y$-intercept $1-\gamma$ and slope $\frac{3-\gamma}{(1-\gamma)^2}.$ To calculate the same from simulations, first we calculate $F_r(m+n), F_l(m+n),$ the number of times particles move to right or left in a large time interval, when the arrival and departure box has exactly $m$ and $n$ beads respectively (internal degree of urns are ignored).
-Also we keep track of $F(m+n),$ the number of jump-events attempted during that interval.
-Clearly, $u(m,n) = (F_r(m+n) -F_l(m+n))/F(m+n).$ In Fig. \ref{u_m}(a) we plot $u(m)^{-1}$ versus $m^{-1}$ for $\gamma=0,0.4, \rho=0.02$ and $\omega =0.003$ to $1;$ in all cases, $u(m)^{-1}$ is found to be linear for large $m$ with $y$- intercept approaching to $(1-\gamma),$ which is the asymptotic value of the current obtained from exact solution of the two-urn system.
-Their slopes, however, differs a bit.
-Further, in Fig. \ref{u_m}(b) we plot the marginal distribution $p(m)$ of number beads $m$ for $\gamma=0, \rho=0.1, 0.3, 0.9,$ $\omega$ varying in the range ($0.2$ to $10$).
-The dashed line corresponds to the theoretical curve obtained from the coarse-grained picture, $p(m) \sim y^m f(m) = y^m,$ where $y= 1-\rho,$ and thus, the correlation length is $\xi = 1/|\ln(1-\rho)|.$ For all cases shown Fig. \ref{u_m}(b), $p(m)$ exhibits an exponential distribution, closer to the theoretical prediction for large $\omega.$ As $\omega \to 0$ the exponential feature remains persistent but the correlation length increases substantially.
-This is also expected as ergodicity is broken at $\omega=0,$ where the system falls into an absorbing state.
+In the coarsening regime we consider a large time interval and calculate $(F_r(m_1+m_2), F_l(m_1+m_2)),$ the number of times beads move to (right, left) when the departure and arrival urns have exactly $m_1$ and $m_2$ beads respectively (internal degree of the urns are ignored).
+Also, we keep track of $F(m_1+m_2),$ the number of jump-events attempted during that interval.
+Clearly, $u(m)= (F_r(m) -F_l(m))/F(m).$ In Fig. \ref{u_m}(a) we plot $u(m)^{-1}$ versus $m^{-1}$ for $\gamma=0,0.4, \rho=0.02$ and $\omega =0.005$ to $1;$ in all cases, $u(m)^{-1}$ is found to be linear for large $m$ as expected from Eq. (\ref{eq:J_largeM}).
+The $y$- intercepts also approach to the known value $(1-\gamma)^{-1}$ but the slopes differ a bit.
+Further, in Fig. \ref{u_m}(b) we plot the marginal distribution $p(m)$ of number beads $m$ for $\gamma=0, \rho=0.1, 0.3, 0.9,$ $\omega=0.2$ to $10$.
+The dashed line corresponds to the theoretical curve obtained from the coarse-grained picture: $p(m) = y^m f(m)/F(y) = \rho y^m$ where $y= 1-\rho.$ In all cases, as shown Fig. \ref{u_m}(b), $p(m)$ exhibits exponential distributions that match very well with the prediction when $\omega$ is large.
+As $\omega \to 0$ the exponential feature remains persistent but the value of $y$ differs substantially from the theoretical value $1-\rho.$ This is because ergodicity is broken at $\omega=0;$ the system there falls into one of the fully jammed (or absorbing) configuration and remains there.